 East Jutland culture and heritage

 There are many excellent art museums to tempt you in East Jutland, most notably the striking ARoS Art Museum in Aarhus, housing both old and contemporary art.
-Also well worth a visit are Silkeborg Art Museum, with its large collection of Asger Jorn's CoBRA-paintings and Ebeltoft Glass Museum, featuring stunning Danish and international glass art.
+Also well worth a visit are Museum Jorn, with its large collection of Asger Jorn's CoBRA-paintings and Ebeltoft Glass Museum, featuring Danish and international glass art.

 Jelling - a World Heritage Site

 If you’d prefer to be outdoors experiencing history in situ, then head to Fyrkat near Hobro, one of four known ring fortresses from the Viking Age in Denmark.
 And of course Jelling, west of Vejle, is a fascinating UNESCO World Heritage Site.
 Walk in amongst the ancient Nordic rune stones depicting the first Viking kings, Gorm the Elder and Harald Bluetooth.
 These kings brought Denmark under one nation and introduced Christianity to the country.
 You can read more about this at the Kings Jelling Museum (Kongernes Jelling).

 More recent Danish history is all across East Jutland for you to see, with the many manor houses and castles that cover the area, such as Old Estrup, now a manor house museum.
 Other houses waiting to be explored include Rosenholm, Clausholm and Frijsenborg.